-- Launch an m1.large Amazon EC2 instance type from Microsoft Windows Server 2008 R2 Base (you could use another instance type depending on your anticipated usage) with the name Domain Controller and assign it to the SG Domain Controller security group. - 2.
-Create an Elastic IP address and associated this IP address with the Domain Controller instance. - a.
+- d.
+On the Tag Instance page, enter Domain Controller as the value for the Name tag and then click Next: Configure Security Group. - e.
+On the Configure Security Group page, click Select an existing security group, select SG Domain Controller from the list of security groups, and then click Review and Launch. - f.
+Click Launch. - 3.
+Create an Elastic IP address and associate it with the instance. - a.
 In the navigation pane, click Elastic IPs. - b.
 Click Allocate New Address. - c.
 When prompted, click Yes, Allocate, and then close the confirmation dialog box. - d.
 Select the Elastic IP address you created, and then click Associate Address. - e.
-In the Instance list, select the domain controller instance and then click Associate.
+In the Instance list, select the Domain Controller instance and then click Associate.